colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-7.md

 Loop through each slot on the board and:
 - Calculate the positioning:
-- Obtain the token colour to render the slot width
+- Obtain the token colour to render the slot with

 ```js
 for (let rowIndex = 0; rowIndex < Constants.BoardDimensions.ROWS; rowIndex++) {